sweharris/mqttlight_bridge/README.md

 LIGHT#monitor#ON#
 ```

-Importantly, the name of the light sent in the MONITOR command will be used
+Importantly, the name of the light sent in the LIGHT command will be used
 to create the topic name.  e.g.  `LIGHT#monitor#ON#` will cause an ON message
 to be sent on topic `mqttlight/monitor/status`.
 This _is_ case sensitive;
 "monitor" is different to "Monitor"